 Hello!
 I was recently asked by a local store to make some Hanukkah cards for them.
 I was happy to oblige, although I knew it would be a bit of a challenge.
-I don’t have very much in my paper crafting stash for Hanukkah, but I have a couple of things…including an old wood mounted stamp that says, “Happy Hanukkah” in calligraphy.
+I don’t have very much in my paper crafting stash for Hanukkah, but I have a couple of things…including an old wood mounted stamp from Rubber Soul that says, “Happy Hanukkah” in calligraphy.
 I immediately thought of the beautiful faux dip-dye cards that Kristina Werner creates.
 They’re beautiful, and I thought they would be perfect for the cards I needed to make.
 She has several videos on this technique, but one of her newest ones can be found HERE.

 *Some affiliate links are used in this post.
 That means that if you shop through these links, I may receive a small compensation, at no cost to you.
 For more information, please see my Affiliates page.

 I’ve done this card with two combinations of blues.
 Both were done with my Gansai Tambi watercolors from Kuretake.
 I love this palette.
 The card above was done with Ultramarine Pale (#61), Prussian Blue (#66), and Black (#20).
 I used a 1″ Zen brush from Royal & Landnickel on watercolor paper.
 To create this, I started with a wash of the Ultramarine Pale, slowly getting darker, until I began to mix in some of the Prussian Blue.
 As that got darker, near the bottom, I added some black until the last layer was just pure black.